JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Network Security/README.md

 - Provides subnet-level traffic filtering with rules for inbound and outbound traffic.
 - Example: You set a NACL to deny all traffic from a suspicious IP range while allowing normal traffic to your application subnet.

+##### 🌐 Amazon CloudFront
+- A Content Delivery Network (CDN) that securely delivers websites, APIs, videos, and applications to users with low latency by caching content at AWS edge locations worldwide.
+- Integrates with AWS WAF for application-layer protection and AWS Shield for DDoS mitigation, while supporting TLS/SSL encryption and access controls like signed URLs and cookies.
+- Example: You host an e-commerce site with product images stored in S3.
+CloudFront caches these images at edge locations near your customers, ensuring fast page loads globally.
+At the same time, AWS WAF filters malicious requests (like SQL injection), and Shield Standard automatically mitigates DDoS attacks to keep your site available during peak shopping seasons.

 ##### 🛡️ AWS WAF (Web Application Firewall)
 - Protects web applications from common exploits (SQL injection, XSS, etc.).
 - Works with CloudFront, Application Load Balancer (ALB), and API Gateway.